kinecosystem/kin-app-server/README.md

 ## Configuration
 All configurations reside in the config.py.jinj2 file (in kin-app-server/kinappserver/playbooks/roles/kin-app-server/templates), which is processed by Ansible into a config.py file.

-By default, the config is set to DEBUG mode, which has some pre-set values.
+By default, the config is set to DEBUG mode, which has some preset values.
 Production/Stage values must be give in the Ansible role.

 To test the service, run the unittests.